Last updated on 29 January 2025

 Transaction volumes

-• Approximately 33% of all investment (excluding multi-regional portfolio deals) occurred in London in Q3 2024, which is on par with the share recorded in the second quarter but below the five-year average of 51%.
-Investors targeted offices in prime locations as well as assets in the living sectors, such as hotels and built-to-rent.
-Overseas capital continued to support volumes in the capital, accounting for 56% of the total.
+• Similar to the previous quarter, approximately 33% of all investment (excluding multi-regional portfolio deals) occurred in the London market in Q4 2024, which is below the five-year average of 51%.
+Investors targeted offices but also operational real estate assets, such as hotels.
+Overseas capital continued to support volumes in London, accounting for 54% of the total.

-• Overseas investment in UK commercial property totalled £4.6bn in Q3 2024, up 11% quarter-on-quarter but 22% below the five-year quarterly average.
-As a percentage of total investment, it accounted for 48%, marginally below the 10-year average of 51.9%.
-US investors had the highest share of overseas investment in Q3 2024, totalling around £2bn.
+• Overseas investment in UK commercial property totaled £5.5bn in Q4 2024, up 21% quarter-on-quarter and 17% above the five-year quarterly average.
+It accounted for 45% of total investment, below the 10-year average of 51.9%.
+US investors continued to account for the highest share of overseas investment in Q4 2024, totaling around £3.4bn, notably above the £2.1bn spent in the previous quarter.
+European investors had another strong quarter, with just under £1bn invested and above the £800m spent in Q3 2024.

 Recent investment performance